 There are four main types of car insurance in Australia.
 They are:

-- Compulsory Third Party (CTP) insurance: protects you if you injure or kill someone in an accident
+- Compulsory Third Party (CTP) insurance: provides financial cover for injury or death in an accident

-- Third party property damage: covers you if cause damage to someone’s property (i.e. their car)
+- Third party property damage: provides financial cover if you cause damage to someone’s property (such as their car or you drive into their fence) in an accident.

-- Third party, fire and theft cover: also covers your car if it’s damaged by fire or stolen by thieves
+- Third party, fire and theft cover: provides financial cover for your car if it’s damaged by fire or stolen by thieves, as well as cover for damage to someone’s property.

-To find out more about the different types of car insurance, check out our overview of the main types of insurance here.
+To find out more about the different types of car insurance, check out our overview.

-The insurance premiums, excess payable and level of cover varies depending on the cover you choose.
-It is important for you to check the product disclosure statement before buying insurance.
+The insurance premiums, excess payable and level of cover can vary depending on the policy you choose.
+It is important for you to check the product disclosure statement (PDS) and other applicable terms and conditions before buying insurance.

 Depending on your policy and insurance provider, you will often have a choice between market value and agreed value when deciding on your cover.

-Market value means the policy will cover you for the current market value of your car, if your car were to be written off.
-However, this is subject to depreciation in your car’s value from when you take out the policy to the time of the claim.
+Market value means the policy will cover you for the market value of your car at the time of the claim, if your car were to be written off.
+This is subject to depreciation in your car’s value from when you take out the policy to the time of the claim.

 What should you consider when modifying your car?

-In summary, it serves to do your research and check whether the modification or modifications you are planning on making are legal.
+In summary, it serves to do your research and check whether the modification or modifications you are planning on making to your car are legal.

 You then may want to consider whether the modifications will increase the value or performance of your vehicle, and how this could affect the cost of your car insurance.

-If you already have car insurance, it is a good idea to talk to your insurer, let them know what you’re doing and ask whether this will affect your cover.
+If you already have car insurance, it is a good idea to talk to your insurer, let them know what you’re planning on doing and ask whether this will affect your cover.

-Generally, the more extensive or expensive your modification, the more you will have to pay to insure your vehicle.
+Generally, the more extensive or expensive your modifications, the more you will have to pay to insure your vehicle.

 It’s often a good idea to shop around and compare your options before deciding on an insurance policy.